Awareness raising for health and education professionals in recognising domestic and family violence

 What are we doing?

-The South Australian Government is working to raise awareness among health professionals about how to best recognise and address domestic, family and sexual violence, and identifying perpetrators and their risk factors.
+The South Australian Government is working to raise awareness among professionals about how to best recognise and respond to domestic, family and sexual violence, and identifying perpetrators and their risk factors.

 What is next?

-The South Australian Government is working to raise awareness among professionals in Children’s Centres, preschools and schools, so that teachers, student support services and allied health professionals know how to best recognise and address violence against women and their children, reducing the impact of violence on children and young people in these settings.
+The South Australian Government is working to raise awareness among professionals in Children’s Centres, preschools and schools and emergency departments, so that teachers, student support services and allied health professionals know how to best recognise and respond to violence against women and their children.

 In response to COVID-19, the South Australian Government is increasing the capacity for non-specialist services to recognise domestic, family and sexual violence, link into safety-based supports for victim-survivors, and maintain line of sight services for perpetrators.
-This includes focusing on essential services who are in unique positions to be touch points and gateways to specialist services and supports, such as GPs.
-Resources have been developed which will be provided to health services and pharmacies.
+This includes focusing on essential services who are in unique positions to be touch points and gateways to specialist services and supports.
+Resources have been developed which are being provided to community services, emergency departments and schools.

 What difference will we make?